Tarpelite/Glacier/README.md

 # Glacier
-A pure differentiable functional programming language with
+A pure differentiable functional programming language

+Polish up your deeplearning research by thinking like a river.